Lazy Summer Days

 My father was an avid fisherman.
-On August evenings at twilight, I used to help him find earth worms.
-He wore his miner’s helmet with the light on the front of the helmet.
+On August evenings at twilight, I helped him find earth worms.
+He wore his miner’s helmet with a light on the front of the helmet.
 The eerie yellow-light sizzled and sputtered as we poured mustard water down the holes, into the earth worm’s tunnels.
-It was only a few seconds until a slimey mustard covered worm came to the surface seeking fresh air and we would grab that worm and put it into Dad’s metal pail with the holes all around the sides of it.
+It was only a few seconds until a slimey mustard covered worm came to the surface seeking fresh air.
+I grabbed the sticky worms and put them into Dad’s metal pail with the holes all around the sides.
 Dad and I turned over rocks and found creepy things there that were used for Dad’s fishing expedition, too.
-I remember Dad called them helgrimites.
+Dad called them helgrimites.

-~ I was thinking today about how much I love August ~
+~ I am thinking today about how much I love August ~

 It is always the same memories that flood back over me every August as I walk through the woods, across the meadow, along the ridge, and down the path to cross the creek.

 ~ Queen Ann Lace and Chicory ~

 I love it most of all when Queen Ann’s Lace mingles with the periwinkle blue flowers of Chicory.
 Both wild flowers grow together along all the roads in Western Pennsylvania in early August.

 I took my camera outside so I could capture the beauty of these wild flowers and remember them after they have gone for the winter.

 Queen Ann’s Lace is my favorite wildflower.